solanovisitor/hacs-ai/examples/hacs_developer_agent/README.md

 1. Follow the simplified file structure
 2. Keep core functionality in designated files
 3. Use sub-agent delegation for specialized tasks
-4. Add comprehensive tests for new features
+4. Addtests for new features
 5. Update documentation and examples

 ## 📄 License